Jacks or Better Video Poker

 - You have four cards to a Royal Flush

-Keeping the high pair in this scenario is just a waste seeing as the odds are just too high for the lucrative winning sequence
+Keeping the high pair in this scenario is just a waste, seeing as the odds are just too high for the lucrative winning sequence.

-It is important to stick to the game strategy you settle for when playing Jacks or Better video poker, regardless of whether you are playing at a land-based casino or online.
+It is essential to stick to the game strategy you settle for when playing Jacks or Better video poker, regardless of whether you are playing at a land-based casino or online.
 With this game, discipline is a close buddy!